AbhinavPandey12/WorkLoad_Backend/README.md

   - **Employees:** Read-only access to Manager-created activities; write access is strictly limited to their own personal availability and status.
     - **Username:** `employee@workload.com`
     - **Password:** `employee`
-- **Gamification Logic:** Dedicated endpoints manage the calculation ("Stars") and leaderboard metrics.
+- **Gamification/Performance Logic:** Dedicated endpoints manage the calculation ("Stars") and leaderboard metrics.
+The stars represent the performance of the employee; in a year, an employee can receive a maximum of 100 stars.

 ## 📂 Project Structure